-FOMO and FUD are two such expressions that have become excessively common and relatable among crypto users.
-Although born out of the same emotion – “FEAR,” the meaning of both these words are quite different in their meaning.
+FOMO and FUD are two expressions that have become excessively common and relatable among crypto traders.
+Although born out of the same emotion – “FEAR,” the meanings of both these words are quite different in their meaning.

-The slang FOMO stands for “Fear of Missing Out” which is commonly used in the context of the crypto market or stock trading in general.
+The slang FOMO stands for “Fear of Missing Out” which is commonly used in the context of cryptocurrencies or stocks.
 The expression is used to refer to the feeling of anxiety and fear of missing a potentially lucrative investment or trading opportunity.

 The concept of FOMO is directly extracted from a personal human emotion.
 It is the fear of missing out on something that others enjoyed.
 Undeniably, the crypto market thrives more on emotions than fundamentals.
 FOMO often drives crypto investors to make poor trading decisions because of their emotions which can result in losing money.

 What Does FOMO Look Like?